Birdo1221/GoDDos-Html/README.md

 ![Project Logo](https://github.com/user-attachments/assets/ee6bd4f1-fff1-4035-85fd-1f60667678a5)

-> **Note**: This project is deprecated but received a security update on 10/1/2025.
+> **Note**: This project is deprecated but will try to maintain a security updates / Just when deprecated like this project.
 It is maintained for educational purposes only.

 ## 📌 Overview

-GoDDos-Html is a sophisticated web-based botnet controller written in Go, designed to manage distributed denial-of-service (DDoS) attacks through an intuitive web interface.
+GoDDos-Html is your average web-based botnet controller written in Go, designed to manage distributed denial-of-service (DDoS) attacks through an intuitive web interface.
 The system features secure user authentication, command distribution to connected bots, and real-time monitoring capabilities.

 **Disclaimer**: This software is provided for educational and research purposes only.
 Misuse of this software for unauthorized activities is strictly prohibited.